 APIAHF offers competitive salaries and a generous benefits package, which includes medical/dental/vision health insurance, paid holidays and vacation/sick leave, and 401K contributions.

-- To apply, send a single PDF document with a cover letter, resume, list of three references, and writing sample to [email protected] with the subject line “COVID-19 Response Project Manager Application.”
+To apply, send a single PDF document with a cover letter, resume, and list of three references to [email protected] with the subject line “Program Assistant Application.”

 APIAHF is an equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, religion, age, sex, sexual orientation, gender identity, national origin, disability, or veteran status.